 Distilled water is water that has been heated to the boiling point so that impurities are separated from the water, which itself becomes vapor or steam.
 Steam is then condensed back into pure liquid form.
 The impurities remain as residue and are removed.
 Pure Water Distillation Systems remove waterborne biological contaminants such as bacteria, viruses, organic and inorganic chemicals, heavy metals, volatile gases, cysts and other contaminants.
 Distilled water contains virtually no solids, minerals or trace elements.
 It is clean, natural and healthy.
 Steam distilled water is the standard by which all other waters are measured.

-Distilled water is fast becoming recognized as a preferred drinking water.
+Distilled water is fast becoming recognized as a preferred drinking water and the benefits of distilled water are many.
 It is the first choice of many top athletes and sports teams.

 Pure distilled water should be used for all of your consumable needs, or anything that goes into your body.
-Whether you consume ice cubes, soup, coffee, tea, pasta, rice, baby formula, juices, Kool-Aide®, or just drinking water, the contaminants that are in your tap water are still finding their way into your body – unless you are using pure distilled water.
-Distilled water - not just for drinking!
+It is highly recommended for cooking.
+Did you know that boiling can concentrate some contaminants?
+So, why boiling water can sometimes be helpful, it may not always be the best solution.
+Distilled water uses also included making ice cubes, soup, coffee, tea, pasta, rice, baby formula, juices, Kool-Aide®, or simply healthy drinking water.
+Unfortunately, the contaminants that are found in tap water are still finding their way into your body unless you are always using pure distilled water.

 Distillation is the single most effective method of water purification and can be used throughout the world on all types of incoming water.
 Unlike other treatment methods such as carbon filters and reverse osmosis, our systems are effective on virtually all contaminants and are not dependent on water pressure, water temperature, pH, or chlorine and can even be used on water containing bacteria and parasites and still produce safe, 99.9% pure water.